A Memory of Light: Criticism over e-book release

-There was public backlash against the publisher, Tor, for delaying the electronic release.
-Backlash included the review bombing of the title on Amazon and other book seller websites.
-Brandon Sanderson stated that the decision was that of Robert Jordan's wife, Harriet, who was concerned that the book would not reach the top of the bestseller lists, as all the previous Wheel of Time books have done, if purchases were divided between e-book and hardcover.
+There was a strong negative reaction against the publisher, Tor, for delaying the electronic release including review bombing of the title on Amazon and other book seller websites.
+Brandon Sanderson stated that the decision was that of Robert Jordan's wife, Harriet, who was concerned that the book would not reach the top of the bestseller lists, as all the previous Wheel of Time books had done, if purchases were divided between e-book and hardcover.
 She felt that this would harm her husband's legacy; Sanderson claimed that she had originally pushed for a one-year delay.
-Various end users threatened to download a pirated e-book unless the official e-book was available at launch.
+Some readers threatened to download a pirated e-book unless the official e-book was available at launch.

 Harriet McDougal clarified her reasoning for the late e-book release of A Memory of Light in a March 18, 2013, interview with Tor publisher Tom Doherty.
 McDougal, the widow of Robert Jordan, explained that "the brick‑and‑mortar bookstores were very good to Robert Jordan throughout his career.
 They are having a hard time now.
 This was a chance for Robert Jordan to give back to people who had been very good to him for 20 years.
 That was really the main reason for the windowing."